Economics

 Get Involved & Prepare for Your Career

-Put your know-how of business management into action through collegiate competitions.
-Besides building your professional skills and contacts, you’ll be a member of a national business leadership organization which hosts competitive business activities across the country.
-Bring your A Game; every year our students compete and place at state and national levels.
+Build your professional marketing skills through collegiate competitions.
+While building your professional résumé and contacts, you’ll be a member of a national business leadership organization with competitive business activities across the country.
+Create strategic campaigns and interact with peers and mentors.
+Every year our students compete and place at state and national levels.

 Career Information